-Degree Awarded: MA Indigenous Education
+Degree Awarded: Indigenous Education, MA

-The MA program in Indigenous education provides students with advanced training in research, theory and practice related to both Indigenous education, broadly defined, as well as the process of schooling.
+The online MA program in Indigenous education provides students with advanced training in research, theory and practice related to Indigenous education, broadly defined, as well as the process of schooling.
 The main audiences for this degree are those working in Indian education, those working for tribal nations with education programs, and those interested in Indigenous education.

-Because the Center for Indian Education is housed in the School of Social Transformation with faculty that collaborate with colleagues internationally, nationally and across ASU campuses, students have access to a wealth of additional resources at the master's degree level, which allow them to develop a final project that best fits their specific professional aspirations.
+Because the Center for Indian Education is housed in the School of Social Transformation with a faculty that collaborates with colleagues internationally, nationally and across ASU campuses, students have access to a wealth of additional resources at the master's degree level, which allow them to develop a final project that best fits their specific professional aspirations.

 At a Glance: program details